tdelmas/typed_floats/README.md

 [![Minimum Supported Rust Version](https://img.shields.io/badge/MSRV-1.70-blue)](https://github.com/rust-lang/rust/releases/tag/1.70.0)
 [![Miri](https://github.com/tdelmas/typed_floats/actions/workflows/miri.yml/badge.svg)](https://github.com/tdelmas/typed_floats/actions/workflows/miri.yml)

-This crate helps you to ensure the kind of floats you are using, without `panic!` (except if the `unsafe` function is used in an unsound way).
+This crate helps you to ensure the kind of floats you are using, without `panic!` (except if the `unsafe` function `new_unchecked` is used in an unsound way).

 zero overhead: everything is checked at compile time.
 (only `try_from` adds a little overhead at runtime)